schr0841/Crowdfunding_ETL/README.md

 The file ETL_Mini_Project_AMuraina_GSchreiter.ipynb contains the pandas analysis of creating the various dataframes and then writing to CSV files.
 The four output CSV files are contained in the Resources folder.

+Greg was responsible for creating the Category/Subcategory, and Campaign dataframes / csv files.

+Aliyu was responsible for the Contacts dataframe / csv file as well as the Crowdfunding database.

 # Crowdfunding Database

 The ERD is in the file images/ERD.png, and it is displayed below: